IOS: Market share

 iOS is the second most popular mobile operating system in the world, after Android.
 Sales of iPads in recent years are also behind Android, while, by web use (a proxy for all use), iPads (using iOS) are still the most popular.

-By the middle of 2012, there were 410 million devices activated.
 At WWDC 2014, Tim Cook said 800 million devices had been sold by June 2014.
 During Apple's quarterly earnings call in January 2015, the company announced that they had sold over one billion iOS devices since 2007.

+By February 2023, there were 2 billion devices activated, and 1.5 billion iPhones had been sold since 2007.

 By late 2011, iOS accounted for 60% of the market share for smartphones and tablets.
 By the end of 2014, iOS accounted for 14.8% of the smartphone market and 27.6% of the tablet and two-in-one market.
-In February 2015, StatCounter reported iOS was used on 23.18% of smartphones and 66.25% of tablets worldwide, measured by internet usage instead of sales.
+In May 2023, StatCounter reported iOS was used on 31.44% of smartphones and 55.75% of tablets worldwide, measured by internet usage instead of sales.

 In the third quarter of 2015, research from Strategy Analytics showed that iOS adoption of the worldwide smartphone market was at a record low 12.1%, attributed to lackluster performance in China and Africa.
 Android accounted for 87.5% of the market, with Windows Phone and BlackBerry accounting for the rest.